interwebologist/NerdPrompt/README.md

-# Perplexed Terminal
+# Nerd Prompt

 ![Perplexity Logo](https://r2cdn.perplexity.ai/pplx-full-logo-primary-dark%402x.png)

 **Perplexity.ai formatted in terminal with emoji and ANSI formatting**

-Welcome to **Perplexed Terminal**, a Python-based project that brings the power of Perplexity.ai into your terminal.
+Welcome to **Nerd Prompt**, a Python-based project that brings the power of Perplexity.ai into your terminal.
 This tool allows you to query Perplexity.ai and receive beautifully formatted responses with emojis, ANSI colors, and Markdown styling directly in your terminal.

 ---